Eggwite/megacloud-key-extractor/README.md

    -   `<input-file>`: Path to the obfuscated JavaScript file (default: `input.txt`).
    -   `--silent`: Disable debug logs for a cleaner output.

-Or just run the `deobfuscate.js` entry point with the correct input file in-script.
+Or just run the `deobfuscate.js` entry point with the correct input file in the script.
 ``` JS
 //...
 // Process command line arguments